instana/instana-buildpacks/google-cloud-platform/cloud-run/README.md

 ## There is more!

-Instana's support of Google Cloud Run using this Cloud Native Buildpack is just the beginning.
+Instana's support of Google Cloud Run using this Cloud Native Buildpack is one of the things that Instana does great on Google Cloud Platform.
 Head over the [Instana on Google Cloud Platform](https://www.instana.com/google-cloud-application-monitoring/) page to learn what else Instana works great with!

 ![Instana free trial!](assets/stan-gcp.png)